A non-Standard Standard Model: Intrinsic v.s. Extrinsic Charge

 The roots and their associated eigenvectors determine the Jordan block form of the element $ad(c^{a_i}\bs{g}_{a_i})$.
 That is, there exists a non-singular transformation of $ad(c^{a_i}\bs{g}_{a_i})$ into Jordan canonical form.
-With respect to the Jordan canonical form, the vector space that carries the representation $ad(\mathcal{G}_i)$ (and hence the Lie algebra) decomposes into a direct sum of subspaces:
+With respect to the Jordan canonical form, the vector space that carries the representation $ad(\mathcal{G}_i)$ decomposes into a direct sum of subspaces: